 - End of Year 1 – national phonic check to assess children’s ability to read phonetically.

-In Years 3 and 4, the children do not undertake national tests and the school uses internal systems to assess children’s progress.
-In addition, there is a national Times Tables test.
+In Years 2 and 3, the children do not undertake national tests and the school uses internal systems to assess children’s progress.

 - Emerging – this means they are working below national age expectations

 - Developing – this means that they are working well towards national age expectations